United States Postal Service: Sorting and delivery process

-Mail with typed addresses goes to a Multiline Optical Character Reader (MLOCR) which reads the ZIP Code and address information and prints the appropriate bar code onto the envelope (formerly POSTNET, now Intelligent Mail).
+Mail with typed addresses goes to a Multiline Optical Character Reader (MLOCR) which reads the ZIP Code and address information and prints the appropriate bar code onto the envelope (formerly POSTNET, later Intelligent Mail).
 Mail with handwritten addresses and illegible typed addresses is diverted from the mailstream to the Remote Bar Coding System (RBCS).
 Images of such mailpieces are transmitted through RBCS to the Remote Encoding Center, where humans (data entry clerks) read each image and type in the most likely address.
 Each mailpiece held for RBCS processing is sprayed with an ID Tag, a fluorescent bar code.
 When address data comes back from the Remote Encoding Center, RBCS uses the ID Tag bar code to identify the corresponding mailpiece and prints the appropriate bar code, then returns the mailpiece to the mailstream.

 Processed mail is imaged by the Mail Isolation Control and Tracking (MICT) system to allow easier tracking of hazardous substances.
 Images are taken at more than 200 mail processing centers, and are destroyed after being retained for 30 days.

 If a customer has filed a change of address card and his or her mail is detected in the mailstream with the old address, the mailpiece is sent to a machine that automatically connects to a Computerized Forwarding System database to determine the new address.
 If this address is found, the machine will paste a label over the former address with the current address and the appropriate bar code.
 The mail is returned to the mailstream to be forwarded to the addressee's new location.

 Mail with addresses that cannot be read and bar coded by any of the foregoing automated systems is separated for human intervention.
-Local postal workers can read the address and manually codes and sorts mail according to the ZIP Code on the article.
+Local postal workers can read the address and manually code and sort mail according to the ZIP Code on the article.
 If the address still cannot be read, mail is either returned to the sender (First-Class Mail with a valid return address) or is sent to the Mail Recovery Center in Atlanta, Georgia (formerly known as the dead letter office).
 At this office, the mail is opened to try to find an address to forward to.
 If an address is found, the contents are resealed and delivered.
 Otherwise, the items are held for 90 days in case of inquiry by the customer; if they are not claimed, they are either destroyed or auctioned off at the monthly Postal Service Unclaimed Parcel auction to raise money for the service.

 Once the mail is bar coded, it is automatically sorted by a Delivery Bar Code Sorter (DBCS) that reads the bar code, identifies the destination of the mailpiece, and sends it to an appropriate tray that corresponds to the next segment of its journey.